Subsections

 5.4 Browsing the Quick Look Products

 The XRISM pipeline generates quick-look preview products under each instrument's products directory (see Section 4.2).
 This directory includes images in multiple energy bands and the main target's light curves and spectra (whole sensor for Resolve, within 2.5 arcmin from the on-axis position for Xtend) in FITS or GIF format.
-These products are handy for checking the quality of the data obtained.
-However, we strongly discourage using them for detailed science or calibration analysis.
-The directory does not contain spectral arf responses for either instrument, so users cannot perform spectral fits with these products.
+These products are handy for checking the quality of the data.
+However, we strongly discourage users from using them for detailed science or calibration analysis.
+The directory does not contain spectral arf responses, so users cannot perform spectral fits with these products alone.

 5.5 Checking for HEASoft and Calibration Updates

 The instrument teams regularly monitor the instrumental responses and their time evolutions and update the results in CALDB, sometimes promptly, if their findings significantly impact the scientific outcome.
-Data downloded a while ago may well be outdated.
-Also, the Science Data Center (SDC) does not reprocess archival data for each CALDB release, so archival data placed a while ago may not also use the latest calibration.
+Calibration information applied to an observation dataset can quickly be outdated.
+Also, the Science Data Center (SDC) does not reprocess archival data for each CALDB release, so archival data of an old observation may not use the latest calibration.
 Users are encouraged to check the calibration information and apply the latest calibration to the analysis dataset.

 Users can find the latest XRISM calibration information on the following calibration web page.